bitwes/GodotInputRecorder/README.md

 	var orig_pos = inst.gut_player.global_position

-    # This assumes that the scene has exposed its InputRecorder as
-    # "input_recorder"
 	inst.input_recorder.play_recording("Do A Thing")

     # Wait for the playback of input to finish, with an added assert to make